In this article, you’ll learn what is manual transmission and how it works? Its Parts, Advantages, and Types are explained with diagrams.

-- With fewer moving parts, a manual transmission can easily fit in your budget which means less expensive to purchase.
+- With fewer moving parts, a manual transmission can easily fit into your budget which means less expensive to purchase.

 - These are easier to maintain because they are less complicated than automatics and less likely to go wrong.

-- When you go down a hill, you can shift your car into neutral.
-That means less power goes to engine, the less fuel will burn.
+- You can shift your car into neutral when you go down a hill.
+That means less power goes to the engine, and less fuel will burn.
 So better gas mileage can be achieved.

 - Since manual transmissions have fewer moving parts, repair costs are significantly lower.